How To Grow Pincushion Flowers

 Part shade locations will increase the incidence of powdery mildew, a serious disease for this plant.

-Powdery mildew starts as a white powder on the leaves of the pincushion flower plant rapidly expands to the entire plant.
+Powdery mildew starts as a white powder on the leaves of the pincushion flower plant and rapidly expands to the entire plant.
 It is usually severe, and the subsequent weak condition of the plant usually kills it during the winter.

-Powdery mildew is severe enough that although pincushion flower blooms all summer, it is not a good candidate for container growing; the restricted air movement in the container leads to problems.
+Powdery mildew is severe enough that although the pincushion flower blooms all summer, it is not a good candidate for container growing; the restricted air movement in the container leads to problems.

 You might want to see this: Growing Great Peonies in Your Garden